MlleIlona/pyngsild_extra_doc/README.md

 Collect all the data of the csv file and feed him to the OffStreetParking API (OSP API).
 We may encounter some problems that we will try to raise in this tuto.

 First, all the columns of the BNLC csv do not have a correspondence with an attribute of OffStreetParking API.
-For example, the *“insee”* code available in the BNLC do not have any attribute equivalent in the OffStreetParking which mean that we will have to complete the API with *new attributes*.
+For example, the *“insee”* code available in the BNLC do not have any equivalent in the OffStreetParking which mean that we will have to complete the API with *new attributes*.

 Another important thing is to understand what we are calling, where do you want to get the info ?
-In our example it is relatively accessible because we just have to split all the columns but in some cases like getting the info from an API, it can be more complicated.
-We will illustrate it with an example.
+In our example it is relatively accessible because we just have to split all the columns of the file but in some cases like getting the info from another API, it can be more complicated.
+We will illustrate it with an example later.

 The agent creation could be done differently by calling [the API](https://transport.data.gouv.fr/api/datasets/5d6eaffc8b4c417cdc452ac3) of the BNLC available of the on their website, but especially for csv files, it is easier to split the column to create our Entity.